arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part4-results.md

 {: .table-caption}
 *Training Times (relative to Transformer) ↓*

-For vision tasks, LION-🔥 achieves remarkable speed, training 27% faster than standard Transformers.
+For vision tasks, LION-🔥 achieves remarkable speed, training 27% faster than standard vision Transformers <d-cite key="dosovitskiy2020image"></d-cite>.
 Even the more complex LION variants maintain competitive training times, with LION-retnet and LION-S training only ~1.4x slower than Transformers.
 This is significantly better than competing approaches like Hydra (2.51x slower) and Vim (10.86x slower).

 In MLM tasks, the efficiency gains are even more pronounced.
 LION-🔥 nearly matches Transformer training speed at just 0.95x, while LION-retnet adds only 10% overhead.
 Even LION-S remains efficient at 1.32x.
 All LION variants significantly outperform Hydra's 3.13x slowdown, while Vim is not applicable to MLM tasks (marked as ✗).

 ## MLM Results

-For masked language modeling (MLM) tasks, we evaluated LION models against BERT and Hydra on both MLM pretraining and GLUE benchmark finetuning.
+For masked language modeling (MLM) tasks, we evaluated LION models against BERT <d-cite key="devlin2018bert"></d-cite> and Hydra on both MLM pretraining and GLUE benchmark finetuning.
 The results show that LION variants achieve competitive performance while maintaining excellent training efficiency.

 | Model | MLM Acc. | GLUE | Train. time |
 |-------|----------|------|-------------|